Frequently Asked Questions

 We will accept returns of any unused, unopened product that was purchased in the last 30 days.
 Product must be received back in good, sell-able condition for a full refund.

 Customer is responsible for all shipping costs.
 Pre-paid shipping costs that were paid at the time the order was placed, will not be refunded.

 Please email firstname.lastname@example.org to initiate a return.

 How Much Does One Package of Paint Cover?

-One pint will cover 36 sq ft, one quart is 72 sq ft and a sample is 12 sq ft.
 You do need to keep in mind that coverage varies a lot depending on the piece your painting (how light or dark it is compared to the color your painting it), how many coats you do, how thick or thin you mix your paint, type of brush used and your painting technique.
-Whites tend to take 3-4 coats, whereas colors normally take 2 coats, sometimes even just 1.
+Whites tend to take 2-4 coats, whereas colors normally take 2 coats, sometimes even just 1.

 What Do You Mix The Paint With?

 True Milk paint comes in a powder form and just mixes with water.
 See tips for mixing here.